chrisy/ptptest/README.md

 ## Packaged dependencies

-If you are using a system that has packages, you could probably use these commands to install the required packages.
+If you are using a system that has packages, you could probably use these commands below to install the required packages.

 However, `pystun` and `bson` may be esoteric enough to not be packaged.
-To ork around this, they are available as sub-modules in the Git repository.
+To work around this, they are available as sub-modules in the Git repository.
 To fetch them, use `git submodule init && git submodule update`.